Samskara (rite of passage): Cremation ritual, Antyeshti

 The final rites of a burial, in case of untimely death of a child, is rooted in Rig Veda's section 10.18, where the hymns mourn the death of the child, praying to deity Mrityu to "neither harm our girls nor our boys", and pleads the earth to cover, protect the deceased child as a soft wool.

 The last rites are usually completed within a day of death.
-His or her body is washed, wrapped in white cloth if the dead is a man or a widow (red if her husband is still alive), the two toes tied together with a string, a Tilak (red mark) placed on the forehead.
+The body is washed, wrapped in white cloth if the dead is a man or a widow (red if her husband is still alive), the two toes tied together with a string, a Tilak (red mark) placed on the forehead.
 The dead adult's body is carried to the cremation ground near a river or water, by family and friends, and placed on a pyre with feet facing south.
 The eldest son, or a male mourner, or a priest then bathes before leading the cremation ceremonial function.
 He circumambulates the dry wood pyre with the body, says a eulogy or recites a hymn in some cases, places sesame seed in the dead person's mouth, sprinkles the body and the pyre with ghee (clarified butter), then draws three lines signifying Yama (deity of the dead), Kala (time, deity of cremation) and the dead.
 The pyre is then set ablaze, while the mourners mourn.
 The ash from the cremation is consecrated to the nearest river or sea.
 After the cremation, in some regions, the immediate male relatives of the deceased shave their head and invite all friends and relatives, on the tenth or twelfth day, to eat a simple meal together in remembrance of the deceased.
 This day, in some communities, also marks a day when the poor and needy are offered food in memory of the dead.